TarzCorp254/sui-loan/README.md

-Introduction
+INTRODUCTION

-The loan module enables users to borrow and repay loans with interest.
-It supports creating loan platforms, issuing loans, and managing repayments within the Sui Move framework.
+This module implements a loan system that allows users to borrow and repay loans with interest.
+It supports creating loan platforms, issuing loans, and managing loan repayments.
+The module uses Sui Move and includes structures and functions to handle loans, interest calculations, and interactions with the loan platform.

-Key Structures
+KEY STRUCTURES

+LoanAccount

-- LoanAccount: Stores individual loan details including loan amount, dates, and user address.
+Stores individual loan details for users:
+- id: Unique identifier of the loan.
+- inner: Address of the loan account.
+- loan_date: Timestamp of when the loan was issued.
+- last_payment_date: Timestamp of the last repayment.
+- loan_due_date: Due date for the loan repayment.
+- loan_amount: The principal amount of the loan.
+- user_address: Address of the user who took the loan.

+LoanPlatform

+Represents the platform's loan system:
-- LoanPlatform: Represents the loan system platform, containing balance and interest rate.
+- id: Unique identifier of the loan platform.
+- inner: Internal ID for the platform.
+- balance: A Bag containing the platform's balance.
+- interest_rate: Interest rate applied to loans.

+LoanPlatformCap

+Ensures that only authorized entities can manage the loan platform:
+- id: Unique identifier of the cap.
-- LoanPlatformCap: Ensures authorized management of the loan platform.
+- platform: Internal ID of the associated loan platform.

+Protocol

+Manages the protocol's balance:
+- id: Unique identifier.
-- Protocol: Manages the protocol's balance.
+- balance: A Bag containing the protocol's balance.

+AdminCap

-- AdminCap: Ensures only admins can withdraw fees.
+Ensures only admins can withdraw fees:

-Core Functions
+- id: Unique identifier.

+CORE FUNCTIONS

+new_loan_platform

-- new_loan_platform: Creates a new loan platform with a specified interest rate.
+Creates a new loan platform with a specified interest rate.
+- Parameters: `interest_rate`, `ctx`
+- Returns: Transfers LoanPlatformCap to the caller.

+issue_loan

-- issue_loan: Issues a loan to a user and returns a LoanAccount.
+Issues a loan to a user.
+- Parameters: `protocol`, `loan_platform`, `clock`, `coin_metadata`, `coin`, `ctx`
+- Returns: `LoanAccount`

+repay_loan

-- repay_loan: Processes the repayment of a loan.
+Repays a user's loan.
+- Parameters: `protocol`, `loan_platform`, `loan_acc`, `clock`, `coin_metadata`, `coin`, `ctx`

+withdraw_fee

-- withdraw_fee: Allows admins to withdraw protocol fees.
+Withdraws protocol fees.
+- Parameters: `admin_cap`, `protocol`, `coin`, `ctx`
+- Returns: `Coin`

+withdraw_loan

-- withdraw_loan: Withdraws loan balance from the platform.
+Withdraws loan balance from the platform.
+- Parameters: `loan_platform`, `cap`, `coin`, `ctx`
+- Returns: `Coin`

 Error Constants

-- EInsufficientFunds (1): Triggered when there are insufficient funds to process the loan.
+- EInsufficientFunds (1): Insufficient funds to process the loan.
-- EInvalidCap (4): Triggered by an invalid loan cap.
+- EInvalidCap (4): Invalid loan cap.

 Interest Rate

-- Set at 5%
+- INTEREST_RATE: 5%

-Helper Functions
+HELPER FUNCTIONS

+helper_bag

-- helper_bag: Manages balances within a Bag.
+Helper function to manage balances within a Bag.

-Accessor Functions
-- Fetch various loan details such as issuance date, loan ID, last payment date, due date, and owner address.

-Summary
+- Parameters: `bag`, `coin`, `balance`

+ACCESOR FUNCTIONS

+get_loan_date

+Fetches the loan issuance date.
+- Parameters: `loan_account`
+- Returns: `u64`

+get_loan_id

+Fetches the loan account ID.
+- Parameters: `loan_account`
+- Returns: `address`

+get_last_payment_date

+Fetches the last repayment date.
+- Parameters: `loan_account`
+- Returns: `u64`

+get_loan_due_date

+Fetches the loan due date.
+- Parameters: `loan_account`
+- Returns: `u64`

+get_loan_owner

+Fetches the loan owner address.
+- Parameters: `loan_account`
+- Returns: `address`

+SUMMARY

-The module facilitates secure and efficient loan management by allowing the creation and administration of loan platforms, issuing loans, and handling repayments.
-It includes error handling and interest rate management, ensuring a robust loan system within the Sui Move ecosystem.
+This module allows the creation and management of loan platforms, issuance and repayment of loans, and administration of platform balances.
+It includes detailed error handling, interest rate application, and accessor functions to retrieve loan details.
+The provided functions ensure secure and efficient loan management within the Sui Move ecosystem.